 If you are awarded a Cal Grant, you will receive a California Aid Report (CAR), which will show the value of your Cal Grant at Pacific.

-In order to be considered for Cal Grant Awards at Pacific, you must:
+To be considered for Cal Grant awards at Pacific, you must:

-- File an application for undergraduate admission and file the FAFSA.
+- Submit an application for undergraduate admission and file the FAFSA.

 - In addition, submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 2.

-- Option 1: Public high schools and public charter schools are mandated in legislation to automatically submit their current senior year students' certified GPAs with the Commission, unless the parent or student has opted out.
-Additionally, some colleges automatically submit their students' certified GPAs, however, you must confirm whether your school will file your GPA for you before the deadline.
+Public high schools and public charter schools are mandated in legislation to automatically submit their current senior-year students’ certified GPAs to the Commission, unless the parent or student has opted out.
+Additionally, some colleges automatically submit their students’ certified GPAs, however, you must confirm whether your school will file your GPA for you before the deadline.

-- Option 3: If you will be mailing in a paper GPA Verification Form, be sure to make a copy for your records and obtain a Certificate of Mailing ($1.30 in addition to postage) from the Post Office so that you can verify the date you mailed your form.
+If you will be mailing in a paper GPA Verification Form, be sure to make a copy for your records and obtain a Certificate of Mailing ($1.40 in addition to postage) from the Post Office so that you can verify the date you mailed your form.

 Manage your Cal Grant

-- The California Student Aid Commission communicates with students using their e-mail address on file so it is critical that you keep this information updated.
+- Log on to WebGrants 4 Students and create your online WebGrants for Students (WGS) account to understand and manage your Cal Grant award.
+Update your address or school of attendance.
+(The California Student Aid Commission communicates with students using the email address on file, so it is critical that you keep this information updated.)